 Tropical Thailand is blessed with hot weather throughout the year.
-The climate can be roughly split into three seasons: From November to February, the weather is warm and dry; March to May gets really hot, with higher humidity; and June to October sees more unsettled weather, when rain and cloudy periods are more common, but it’s still fine most of the time.
-Put it this way: I’ve never had to think about what to wear in case it gets chilly later!
+The climate can be roughly split into 3 seasons: from November to February, the weather is warm and dry; March to May gets really hot, with higher humidity; June to October sees more unsettled weather when rain and cloudy periods are more common, but it’s still fine most of the time.
+Put it this way, I’ve never had to think about what to wear in case it gets chilly later!
 Read More...

 Thailand is known as a cheap country, and it’s true that essentials such as accommodation and food can be found at really low prices.
-On the other end of the scale, there’s plenty of swanky villas, expensive shopping boutiques and incredible restaurants in which to splurge your cash.
-From backpacking on a shoestring to unbridled luxury living, you can do it all in Thailand.
+On the other end of the scale, there’s plenty of swanky villas, expensive shopping boutiques and incredible restaurants where you can splurge your cash.
+From backpacking on a shoestring to unbridled luxury living, you can do it all in Thailand!

 If you’re from a more temperate climate, the range and prices of fruits in Thailand’s markets are simply incredible.
 From the first-timers favourite – mango – to more exotic choices like longans, jackfruit, sapodilla, rambutan, mangosteen, papaya, pomelo, custard apple and even the ‘love it or hate it’ durian, we would put Thailand’s amazing variety of fruits up against anyone else’s.
 Read More...

 Picture postcard scenes of soft sandy coves of golden sand, turquoise ocean and crisp blue skies is a formula that has kept people coming back again and again.
 Read More...

 The fun-loving nature of Thai people

 Sabai sabai (I feel chilled and relaxed) and mai pen rai (don’t worry about it), are 2 phrases you will probably learn very early on during your stay in Thailand.